kloimhardt/LisRoot/README.md

 # LisRoot
 Calling into Root, CERN's C++ data analysis framework, from Lisp.
-The project uses Ferret, the Clojure-syntax to C++ transpiler.
+The project uses Ferret, the Clojure-syntax to C++ compiler.

 Status: alpha, not usable in production.